harvardinformatics/website/content/intermediate-unix-workshop.md

 <ul>

 <li>Run the command
-  <pre>bash /n/regal/informatics/workshops/Intermediate_Unix/Data/mylongscript.sh</pre> and put the output
+  `bash /n/regal/informatics/workshops/Intermediate_Unix/Data/mylongscript.sh`
-into a file</li>
+and put the output into a file</li>
 <li>Suspend the job</li>
 <li>Run the jobs command - what is it telling you?</li>
 <li>Push the job into the background by typing bg</li>